J.P. Crawford Player Props: Mariners vs. Athletics

 J.P.
 Crawford At The Plate

-- Crawford has 20 hits this season and a team-best OBP of .373.
+- Crawford is batting .230 with seven doubles, a home run and 19 walks.

-- He ranks 124th in batting average, 39th in on base percentage, and 137th in slugging among qualifying hitters in MLB play.
+- He ranks 133rd in batting average, 49th in on base percentage, and 143rd in slugging among the qualified batters in MLB action.

+- In 48.3% of his games this year (14 of 29), Crawford has picked up at least one hit, and in five of those games (17.2%) he recorded more than one.

-- In 39.3% of his games this year, he has scored at least once.
-And he's had three games with multiple runs (10.7%).
+- In 11 of 29 games this season, he has scored, and three of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.